SWA Co-CEO Gerdo Aquino

 What attracted you to SWA when you first joined the firm?

 Well, it’s interesting.
-We have roughly 300 employees, which is due in part to it being that we work globally, including in the Asia-Pacific region.
+We have roughly 300 employees, which is due in part to the fact that we work globally, including in the Asia-Pacific region.
 When I graduated in 1996 and began interviewing at firms all over the world, every country in that region was booming with design and planning work.
 My last interview was with SWA.
 I met with Kalvin Platt, John Wong, and Bill Callaway, and one of the things that drew me in was the idea that I could do unique, environmental work not only in the United States, but also in Asia-Pacific, including the Philippines.
 I hadn’t spent much time in the Philippines at the time, and knowing that SWA was there made a difference to me.

 Now, in 2023, more than half of our employees identify as Asian-American, Native Hawaiian, or Pacific Islander, and I wouldn’t be surprised if the same opportunities that drew me in also attracted a lot of the staff members we’ve hired.
 Our staff may seek to reconnect with their ancestries, or to engage with parts of Asia that they have never visited or have no personal connection to.
 I believe that travel, learning, and adventure are all highly appealing to designers in general.